Knguyen-dev/cs-notes/Backend-notes/auth_notes/auth_basics/README.md

 # Authentication basics and notes
 - The foundations to having users login and logout of our applications.
 We're going to take notes on authentication and how to do it in express.
+Here we're using passportJS to build a basic login system with username and password.

 # Authentication choices:
 - There are many authentication options, in nodeJS and programming in general.
 From least to most complex: